intel/gardener-extension-cri-resmgr/README.md

 This Gardener extension will deploy and manage lifecycle of [CRI-Resource-Manager](https://github.com/intel/cri-resource-manager) in "shoot" clusters worker nodes deployed by Gardener. **CRI-Resource-Manager** is a proxy between kubectl and containerd to allow more sophisticated node resource management.

+### Requirments

+- containerruntime of shoot nodes must be configured to **containerd**
+- for production usage: **docker image registry** where installation and extension images can be pushed (unitl #47 is resolved)
+- for local development: Gardener v1.56.0

 ### Features

 - Automatic **installation** of CRI-Resource-Manager as systemd unit - using installation `DaemonSet`,